MeinePeptide

 Use instead when: Skin density and texture is the target and you have access to a clinic.
 Mechanical and growth-factor mechanisms are complementary; many users do GHK-Cu plus periodic microneedling sessions.

-- For skin, the topical case is stronger and the side-effect ceiling is lower.
-Injectable becomes more interesting if your goal is systemic — joints, hair, general anti-aging — but the evidence there is anecdotal.
+For skin, the topical case is stronger and the side-effect ceiling lower.
+Injectable becomes more interesting for systemic goals — joints, hair, general anti-aging — but the evidence there is anecdotal.

-- No. The peptide is named GHK-Cu because the copper is already bound.
-Additional supplementation can disrupt the binding and isn't needed for the peptide to work.
+No. The peptide is named GHK-Cu because the copper is already bound.
+Additional supplementation can disrupt the binding.

-- Copper ion absorbs in the red end of the spectrum, so the solution looks blue.
-The colour is normal and the local discolouration at the injection site fades in a day or two.
+Copper absorbs in the red end of the spectrum, so the solution looks blue.
+Normal; local discoloration at the injection site fades in a day or two.

-- The hair claim is the weakest part of the file.
+The weakest part of the file.
 Scalp-applied topical with microneedling has the most anecdotal traction; oral and systemic use for hair is essentially unsupported.